car251290/E-commer-Project/README.md

-# Getting Started with Create React App
+# Getting Started E-commer React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The App create this is to guve me not only more practice with JS also for an idea of E-commerce
 ## Available Scripts

 In the project directory, you can run: